SANUWAVE Health, Inc. (SNWV) CEO Kevin Richardson on Q1 2020 Results - Earnings Call Transcript

 Based on the current installed base, that equates to roughly $3 million to $6 million of annualized revenue.
 The sales team has been incented on this revenue per account and I believe we'll see a dramatic success as it is already showing up in the late May numbers.

-Before we moved to Q&A, let me just review quickly.
+Before we move to Q&A, let me just review quickly.
 We have been impacted by COVID like any other medical devices and medical services company.
 We responded quickly and adapted, which will lead to more revenue for the at-home use, open up for new customers, but also help our customers in a time of need.
 We’ve lower our cost structure, we're seeing the recovery beginning, we have addressed our billing issues and are seeing positive results occurring in May and will see placements accelerate throughout the summer months.

 International is beginning to show signs of coming back and strategically we are working hard to make SANUWAVE a great company.
 But most importantly, our goal as a company remains the same - A device anywhere and everywhere a wound is treated, so we can save limbs, which saves lives.